1,000+ Opportunities

 Portable MRI, enhanced by AI, proves viable in brain imaging for dementia The low image quality of small, affordable MRI machines have prevented their widespread use.
 But a boost from AI could close the gap, bringing MRI to more patients.

-Based on current listing details, eligibility includes: Applicants should contact NIBIB for specific program guidance, but generally includes researchers and institutions involved in biomedical imaging and bioengineering.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Applicants should contact NIBIB for specific program guidance, but generally includes researchers and institutions involved in biomedical imaging and bioengineering.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program